Return to Home Page

 Africa!
 What a continent!
 To actually be here and see for ourselves, is better than any research done by us from the United States.

-Bill continued his urban study of public transit, housing, solid waste disposal, neighborhood organizations and cultural differences and similarities to the United States that he began in Europe four months earlier.
+Our family traveled helping Bill to continue his urban study of public transit, housing, solid waste disposal, neighborhood organizations and cultural differences and similarities to the United States that we began in Europe four months earlier.

-We traveled from Rabat to Casablanca where I planned to pick up some spare parts for the Jeep and to purchase some necessary medicines from the Pasteur institute.
+We traveled from Rabat to Casablanca where we planned to pick up some spare parts for the Jeep and to purchase some necessary medicines from the Pasteur Institute.
 The road connecting these two imperial cities runs through a dry sandy agricultural region, which provides little income to the local farmers.
+Although this region gets very little rain, the orange orchards are irrigated and produce the best oranges that we have ever eaten.
+The land is worked with the latest agricultural equipment.

 Since leaving Europe we have continually thought about how we were going to arrive at the southern end of the Sahara.
-It is much easier now to relate some of the experiences since the long trek is over.
-We left Algiers on January 12 and reached Kano on February 15.
+There were only two real choices, and each had more disadvantages than advantages.
+We left the capital city of Algiers on January 12 heading for Kano on February 15.
 The first one hundred miles we saw many children selling produce, eggs, and live chickens along the mountainous road.
 Soon the vegetation disappeared and barren rock and sand replaced all greenery.

-We always carried a large supply of these necessary items for them.
-After the first day we wrapped our heads against the dust just as the Tuaregs do.
+The Algerian truckers carry supplies for the desert people, and following their example, we also carried a supply of necessary survival items for the people living in these desolate areas.
+After the first day we wrapped our heads against the dust just as the Tuaregs and other desert inhabitants do.

 Go to Africa page two